andrew2020wit/bilingua-dealer/README.md

 It's better to use on desktop, but it's also optimized for smartphones.

 You should use modern updated web-browsers, Chrome is the best choice.

-## There are three ways how to use it

-- As a book reader for plane text (for normal (monolingual) text).
-- As a bilingua reader for bilingual text.
-- As a reader for foreign text, which allow you to add custom translation for some words.

 ## Go to the application: